Knee Pain While Walking: Causes, Solutions, and Expert Tips for Pain-Free Movement

 • Foam roll thighs/calves

-Sample 6-Week Walking Plan for Knee Sufferers
+Sample Beginner Walking Program for Seniors with Knee Pain

 WeekDaily TimeSurfaceNotes